JohnFromSteam/Star-Wars-Galaxies-Steam-Integration/README.md

 5. Follow the configuration steps below.

 ### Step 2: Configuration
-Open the `config.ini` file with any text editor (like Notepad).
+Open the `config.ini` file with any text editor.
 You will need to provide two values:

 *   **`launcherPath`**: The full path to your server's launcher executable.
 *   **`gameProcessName`**: The process name of the main game client **without** the `.exe` extension.
 This is important.